OpenG2P/openg2p-program/g2p_program_registrant_info/README.rst

 |badge1| |badge2|

-This module adds support to Registry modules (registry_base, registry_individual and registry_group) to accept a new field called additional_g2p_info, which stores data as json and displays it as form.
+This module adds support to Registry modules (registry_base, registry_individual and registry_group) which adds new model to store a json data for each program-registrant mapping, and displays it as form.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.